 The only cheap food we could find close to the cave were cup noodles, so we wolfed down a packet each and headed for the entrance.
 We paid for the ticket (250,000 VND) and then walked the kilometre or so to the mouth of the cave.
 The last section was up a steep hill, which was the last thing we needed by that point.
 At last though, we were inside Paradise Cave, and the tough journey was more than worth it.

 It has been described as the most beautiful cave in the world and it’s definitely the best that I’ve ever seen.
-The geological formations that give the cave such an artistic look have been shaped over millions of years.
+The geological formations that give the cave such a surreal look have been shaped over millions of years.
 Some of them look like alien brains and some look like they would slice you in half if they were to fall on you.
-A wooden boardwalk stretches about a kilometre into the cave, and if that isn’t enough you can join a tour to explore the other 7 kilometres.
+A wooden boardwalk stretches about a kilometre into the cave, and if that isn’t enough you can join a Paradise Cave tour to explore the other 7 kilometres.
 There’s more than enough to keep most people happy without taking a tour though.
-A new scene waits around every corner and the surroundings are tastefully lit to allow for maximum surreal factor.
+A new scene waits around every corner and the surroundings are tastefully lit to allow for maximum wow factor.

 We spent over an hour in Paradise Cave and for most of that time we were all alone.
 Tour groups aren’t uncommon so try and get in just before or just after one.